 Section 8.
 In the event of a tie vote, the matter shall be tabled to the next meeting, where it shall be considered as unfinished business.

-If the Planning Board votes to reconsider this matter (requires four votes), the Board can choose to hear it on August 14, 2012 or the Board can consider a second motion to table the reconsideration to a subsequent public hearing.

 ROBERTS RULES OF ORDER

 Danielle West-Chuhta, Associate Corporation Counsel, reviewed Robert's Rules regarding Motions for Reconsideration and her comments are as follows: